NYPD: Dad fled to Thailand after tossing dead baby in river

 "This is a heartbreaking case," Shea said.

+The baby's mother, who lives separately from the father in the Bronx, had seen news reports about the baby.
+The next day, she found out Currie failed to drop their child off at day care.

+Shea said the woman, 36, made a "blood curdling" call to 911 after trying to reach Currie.
+During the call, she told the dispatcher she had seen a report about the baby found in the river and feared the worst, he added.

-Shea said the baby was alive when Currie took him to his Bronx apartment on Saturday under a custody arrangement and died sometime before Currie left the apartment and headed for Manhattan the next day.
+Shea said the baby was alive when Currie took him to his Bronx apartment around 12:30 p.m.
+Saturday, under a custody arrangement.
+The baby died before Currie left and headed for Manhattan around 1:30 p.m.
+Sunday, he added.

 Video showed Currie walking toward the river and carrying the baby in a backpack he fashioned as a baby carrier.
 A backpack was seen floating in the river near the boy's body.

 Diana Campbell, of Stillwater, Oklahoma, first noticed the baby around 4 p.m.
 Sunday.
-Her husband, Monte Campbell, waded into shallow water near the Manhattan shoreline, retrieved the baby and started CPR.
+Her husband, Monte Campbell, waded into shallow water near the South Street Seaport on the Manhattan shoreline, retrieved the baby and started CPR.

 "She just called me over and said there was a baby in the water," Monte Campbell said.
 "I called 911.
 At that point, I thought it was a doll."